Doug (TV series): Disney acquisition

 The original deal required Jumbo to produce 65 episodes of Doug, which Nickelodeon would air in blocks of 13 per season.
 After four seasons and 52 episodes of Doug, Nickelodeon declined to order the additional 13, citing the show's expensive budget during a budget freeze.
 The network had a two-year window in which it could reverse the decision.
-The duo received strong interest from several networks, among them ABC.
+The show received strong interest from several networks, among them ABC.
 Each time they received interest, they would notify Nickelodeon in order to speed up ordering the series' fifth season.
-In 1996, The Walt Disney Company, having closed on its purchase of ABC earlier in the year, purchased Doug in a multimillion-dollar deal with Jinkins and Campbell.
+In February 1996, The Walt Disney Company, having closed on its purchase of ABC earlier in the year, purchased Doug in a multimillion-dollar deal with Jinkins and Campbell from Nickelodeon's parent company MTV Networks.
 The deal involved buying Jumbo Pictures and "signing them to five-year contracts, with stock options, to be Disney executives."
 The company also purchased the Doug trademark and its rights to all future merchandising.
-Nickelodeon was allowed to retain the rights to the episodes produced from 1991 to 1994.
+MTV Networks was allowed to retain the rights to the episodes produced from 1991 to 1994.

 Due to the length of time between the series' run on Nickelodeon and its beginning on ABC, there were several creative changes.
 Production of the series relocated from New York City to Los Angeles.
 This meant the voice actors recorded their lines remotely instead of together in the studio.
 Billy West was replaced by Tom McHugh as the voice of Doug, while the role of Roger was taken over by Chris Phillips.
 Disney could not afford West, as his fame had grown from voicing characters in Ren & Stimpy and other animated properties.
 Jinkins argues that he worked hard to keep West on the series, claiming that the deal the company offered him was breaking their budget.
 In 2013, despite not returning to the Disney version, West mentioned that he would be open to returning as the role/character.